 “Tokyo is the best place to take some incredible pictures!
 But nowhere in Japan is more wild, bright and colourful as Harajuku.
 This neighbourhood is filled to bursting with amazing places to see!
 My favourite spot in Harajuku to go for that iconic 'Kawaii' (Japanese word for cute) picture is the Moshi Moshi Box.
 Kawaii artisan Sebastian Masuda designed the piece with all different brightly coloured toys and accessories.
 Standing in front of this fantastic display is like standing in front of a giant work of art!
 There are so many explosive and colourful areas of Tokyo, it's one of the parts I love most about this city.”

-Tokyo is a city of a thousand facades and a location that everyone should tick off their bucket list.
+Tokyo is a city of a thousand facades and a location that everyone should tick off their travel bucketlist.
 Soak up the natural beauty of the cherry blossom trees, immerse yourself in the cultural offerings that intertwine themselves through the city or head into the metropolis of markets and traditional Japanese stores – no matter where you decide to explore or where your next cruise holidays may be, Tokyo is a must.